Global Load Balancing using NSX ALB in VMC

 GSLB Use Cases

-Following are the few use cases of NSX ALB GSLB functionality:
+The following are a few use cases of Avi GSLB functionality:

 • Provide optimal application experience by load balancing applications across 2 or more datacenters.